skydoves/sandwich/README.md

     }
 ```
 ### toFlow
-We can get a `Flow` which emits successful data if the response is a `ApiResponse.Success` and the data is not null.
+We can get a `Flow` that emits successful data if the response is an `ApiResponse.Success` and the data is not null.
 ```kotlin
 disneyService.fetchDisneyPosterList()
   .onError {